ochubar/SRW/README.txt

 IV.
 Compiling and testing SRW Library and its Python binding on Mac OSX.
 ------------------------------------------------------------------
-	Try to follow the steps described in section III, describing options for compiling and testing SRW on Linux.
+	Try to follow the steps described in section III (describing options for compiling and testing SRW on Linux).

+	We were informed that the actions described in III.1.1 lead to successful compilation on OSX 10.14.5 after the following modifications in SRW_Dev/cpp/gcc/Makefile:
+	Change CXX variable as follows:
+	#CXX = c++
+	CXX = g++ -stdlib=libc++ -mmacosx-version-min=10.9

+	Make sure to explicitly use the C++ compiler (CXX) for compiling all *.cpp files, e.g.:
+	%.o: $(SH_SRC_PARSE_DIR)/%.cpp
+        	$(CXX) $(CFLAGS) -c $<

+	It may be necessary also to set also the CC variable to came value as CXX (?):
+	#CC = cc
+	CC = g++ -stdlib=libc++ -mmacosx-version-min=10.9

-	We were informed that the actions described in III.1.2.2 lead to successful compilation with gcc/g++ provided by Xcode 10.1, after the following modifications in SRW_Dev/cpp/gcc/Makefile:
+	Previously, we were informed that the actions described in III.1.2.2 lead to successful compilation with gcc/g++ provided by Xcode 10.1, after the following modifications in SRW_Dev/cpp/gcc/Makefile:
 	CC  = gcc
 	CXX = g++
 	#CC  = cc